campfireunion/docs/docs/1.0/flipside/how-tos/collaboration/how-to-block-someone.md

 # How to block someone

-In case users exhibit unwanted behaviour, here's how you can block them in Flipside Studio.
+In case users exhibit unwanted behaviour, here's how you can block them in Flipside.

 **Step 1.** Press the menu button on either controller and choose **Multiplayer** from the main menu.